-The military memorial, which is the only ossuary of fallen Italian soldiers in Slovenia, was opened in 1938 by Benito Mussolini.
+The military memorial on The Walk of Peace from the Alps to the Adriatic, which is the only ossuary of fallen Italian soldiers in Slovenia, was opened in 1938 by Benito Mussolini.

 A road, along which the Stations of the Cross are placed, leads to the Italian ossuary (309 m), which is built on Gradič nad Kobaridom, next to the Church of St. Anthony.
 It was built in the shape of an octagon with three concentric circles, which become narrower towards Church.
 The latter was built before the placement of the ossuary, in the 17th century.